berkaayhun/DSA210-Term-Project/README.md

 Normalization of Numeric Features:
 Columns with different scales — such as High_School_GPA, University_GPA, Internships_Completed, and Starting_Salary — were standardized using z-score normalization to prepare them for regression models.

+### 2. Feature Engineering
+## Overall Academic GPA
+Academic_Life = (`High_School_GPA` + `University_GPA`)/2
+Purpose : To create a single, composite score that represents a student's overall academic level, rather than individual GPA values.

+##  Experience Score

+Experience_Score = `Internships_Completed` + `Projects_Completed` + `Certifications`

+Purpose: To combine all components of practical experience into a single numerical score.
+This score better summarizes an individual's level of preparedness for the business world.

+## Stress Level
+Stress_Level = 10- `Work_Life_Balance`
+I reversed the scale so that a higher value means more stress.
+In this way, the relationship between stress level and career satisfaction can be examined more easily.